thoughtbot/ember-cli-rails/README.md

 When running in the development environment, EmberCLI Rails runs `ember build` with the `--output-path` and `--watch` flags on.
 The `--watch` flag tells EmberCLI to watch for file system events and rebuild when an EmberCLI file is changed.
 The `--output-path` flag specifies where the distribution files will be put.
 EmberCLI Rails does some fancy stuff to get it into your asset path without polluting your git history.
-Note that for this to work, you must have `config.consider_all_requests_local = true` set in `config/environments/development.rb`, otherwise the middleware responsible for building Ember CLI will not be installed.
+Note that for this to work, you must have `config.consider_all_requests_local = true` set in `config/environments/development.rb`, otherwise the middleware responsible for building Ember CLI will not be enabled.

 ## Contributing